IntentDev/touchpy/docs/source/index.rst

             self.start_next_frame()

-    # create an instance of the MyBasicComp class
+    # create an instance of your MyBasicComp class
     comp = MyBasicComp()

     # load a tox file into the component